Region

 id (required)regionExtracts lines contained in the region, where "contained" means:

-- condition 1: the region and the line's boundary box overlap for at least 90% of either the region or the line's width ("x extent").
+- condition 1: the region and the line's widths overlap by more than 90% of the smaller of the two's width.

 AND

-- condition 2: the region and the line's boundary box overlap for at least 80% of either the region or the line's height ("y extent").
+- condition 2: the region and the line's heights overlap by more than 80% of the smaller of the two's height.

-start (required)above, below, left, rightDefines the starting point for the extraction region relative to the anchor.
-For example, right specifies starting at the midpoint of the anchor line's right boundary, and below specifies starting at the midpoint of the anchor line's bottom boundary.
+start (required)above, below, left, rightDefines the initial coordinates of the region's top-left corner (its "start point") relative to the anchor line's boundaries.
+For example, right specifies that the corner is at the midpoint of the anchor line's right boundary, and below specifies that the corner is at the midpoint of the anchor line's bottom boundary.

-offsetX (required)numberThe horizontal offset in inches from the point defined in the Start parameter to the top left corner of the region.
+offsetX (required)numberHorizontally shifts the region's top-left corner from the point defined in the Start parameter by the specified number of inches.
 Positive values offset to the right, negative values offset to the left.

 You can visually determine this number in the Sensible app by changing the number and watching the green region box resize, or by clicking a point in the document in the Sensible app, then dragging to display inch dimensions.

-offsetY (required)numberThe vertical offset in inches from the point defined in the Start parameter to the top left corner of the region.
+offsetY (required)numberVertically shifts the region's top-left corner from the point defined in the Start parameter by the specified number of inches.
 Positive values offset down the page, negative values offset up the page.

 You can visually determine this number in the Sensible app by changing the number and watching the green region box resize, or by clicking a point in the document in the Sensible app, then dragging to display inch dimensions.